Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

-Painting a ceiling is probably the least enjoyable part of a painting project, but by using the right tools and system, you can paint a ceiling a lot faster with less fatigue.
+Let's face it: painting ceilings isn't fun.
+But if you use the right tools and techniques, you can paint your ceiling a lot faster and with less fatigue.

 Paint the Ceiling Before the Walls